Substance Abuse and Addiction Treatment Resources in Corvallis

 There is a misconception that just because there are medical uses for prescription drugs, they are safe and cannot be misused.
 This is far from the case.
 If you have alcohol or drug addiction, you don’t need to suffer anymore.
 You can seek treatment.

 The misuse of alcohol and narcotics is a chronic disease, not a moral failing.
-Addiction and alcoholism have reoccurrence rates similar to hypertension and diabetes.
-If you or someone you love is fighting this illness alone, help is here.
-All you have to do is ask for it.
+Addiction and alcoholism have re-occurrence rates similar to hypertension and diabetes.
+If you or someone you love is fighting this illness alone, help is here both locally and in neighboring towns.

 You’re not alone in this struggle.